 Any solvent is a potential hazard for health and safety.
 Most solvents are toxic but the degree of hazard varies from one substance to another.
+Understanding the properties and risks of alternatives is thus essential for taking informed decisions.

 At the workplace the intake of chemicals occurs mainly through inhalation and skin contact.
-Another risk is flammability.
-While these hazards affect directly and immediately the workplace, the environmental hazards like contamination of air and ground water are rather indirect effects on a global scale.
+Another major risk on the shop floor level is flammability.
+While these hazards affect directly and immediately the workplace the environmental hazards like contamination of air and ground water are rather indirect effects not only at the workplace but also on a global scale.
 Thus this guide rates the hazard of each solvent on these four factors.